AyloSrd/signals-for-react/README.md

 Signals for React (SFR) is a library that aims to provide signal primitives for React applications without relying on React internals.
 SFR signals combine the functionalities of both refs and state.

+Signals scope is to limit unnecessary re-rendering as much as possible, while keeping updated values accessible all over your React app.

 They store a value that can be accessed and modified by accessing the `value` property of the signal.
 Additionally, signal can trigger a re-render if the component is subscribed to updates through the `sub` method of the signal.

 Each signal can be bound to the component (and children) through the useSatellite hook; finally, signals come with several utilities, such useSignalEffect or useDerived (respectively the signal version of useEffect and useMemo).